tunetheweb/web-vitals/README.md

     <td><code>web-vitals.js</code></td>
     <td><code>pkg.module</code></td>
     <td>
-      <p>An ES module bundle of all metric functions, without any extra polyfills to expand browser support.</p>
+      <p>An ES module bundle of all metric functions, without any attribution features.</p>
       This is the "standard" version and is the simplest way to consume this library out of the box.
     </td>
   </tr>